airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

 in octal.
 It means to start writing at the end of the file rather than at the beginning.

-To use these flags, you simply OROR them together in the combination that you want.
+To use these flags, you simply OR them together in the combination that you want.
 For example, to open a file in write-only mode, and have it create the file if it doesn't exist, I would use `O_WRONLY` (01) and `O_CREAT` (0100).
 OR'd together, I would have 0101.

 Note that if you don't set either `O_WRONLY` or `O_RDWR`, then the file